oksuriini/terraform-aws-s3backend/README.md

-# Example module
+# Example S3 module

-lol this is just example s3 bucket
+Example module of s3 bucket where to throw your stuff